Shohei-Takata/Fast-optimal-entrainment/README.md

 Python library for calculating floquet vectors and simulating dynamics.

-The code in this repository was prepared to implement the methodologies described in
+The codes in this repository implement the methodologies described in
 Takata, Shohei, Yuzuru Kato, and Hiroya Nakao.
 "Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory." arXiv preprint arXiv:2104.09944 (2021).

+Please cite this paper When you use the codes.

 ## Integrated Development Environment(IDE)